Shadow318193/Protonach/README.md

 - I'm making Protonach because it's my project in a programming course and I like idea of an imageboard.
 Thanks 2ch.hk for the inspiration!
 >When the project will be done?

-- I don't know.
-But I must present it's demo on May 13 in the course.
+- I should fix some bugs and remake GUI of the site, so it will take a lot of time.
 >Can I try it?

 - Yes!
 You can visit http://shadow318193.pythonanywhere.com to see the current result of work.